jianminchen/LeetCode-Java-Solutions/README.md

 306 out of 317 on Feb.
 21st, 2016.

-File names start with a three digit number, which is the problem number in LeetCode.
+Each file name starts with a three digit number, which is the problem number in LeetCode.

-The solutions serve as a self record.
-Various optimizations can be done in terms of time complexity, space complexity, and code cleanness.